boldflight/BibleConverter/test_EPUB/output/1kings.md

 [7] The angel of the **Lord** came back again, touched him, and said, “Get up and eat, for otherwise you won’t be able to make the journey.”
 [8] So he got up and ate and drank.
 That meal gave him the strength to travel forty days and forty nights until he reached Horeb, the mountain of God.

 [9] He went into a cave there and spent the night.
-Suddenly the **Lord’**s message came to him, “Why are you here, Elijah?”
+Suddenly the **Lord**'s message came to him, “Why are you here, Elijah?”
 [10] He answered, “I have been absolutely loyal to the **Lord** God of Heaven’s Armies, even though the Israelites have abandoned the covenant they made with you, torn down your altars, and killed your prophets with the sword.
 I alone am left and now they want to take my life.”
 [11] The **Lord** said, “Go out and stand on the mountain before the **Lord**.
 Look, the **Lord** is ready to pass by.”